-What is a Medical Technologist for TN Visa purposes?
+Defining Medical Technologists for TN Visa Purposes

-Unrelated Professions to a Medical Technologist
+Professions Not Related to a Medical Technologist

 The US Department of Labor (DOL), classifies and provides job descriptions and details for all recognized professions.
 According to the DOL classification codes for both Medical and Clinical Laboratory Technologists – 29-2011.00 and Medical Clinical Laboratory Technicians – 29-2012.00, the following professions are separate and unique professions and are not classified under the profession of medical technologist: